YuJieQiu0823712/OOP_JAVA_Breakout-game/README.md

 5 A moving paddle affects the speed of a ball.
 Balls above the speed threshold are painted red otherwise yellow.

-6 The paddle change color when the  ball hit Blue replicator block.
+6 The paddle change color when the ball hit blue replicator block.